SMUnlimited/AMAI/README.md

 - You can use this with WINE to install on linux/Mac systems too.
 - Copy contents of `Scripts/VER` folder to a `Scripts` directory in the map and the `Scripts/Blizzard.j` into the map under the same Scripts directory.

+## Manual Mod Install
+You can install the scripts locally to your game folder to enable the AI for any map you play and to avoid extracting the official maps.

+- Change registry key: `HKEY_CURRENT_USER\Software\Blizzard Entertainment\Warcraft III" - Allow Local Files"=dword:00000001`
+- Create a Scripts folder locally and include the `*.ai` files and `Blizzard.j` for the VERSION you want.
+  - Pre 1.30 you can try and use the [WC3 Mod Manager](https://www.hiveworkshop.com/threads/wc3-mod-manager-v1-1-1.308948/) to enable.
+  - 1.30.0~1.31.x : Create Scripts folder in the game `root` directory
+  - 1.32.0 + : Create Scripts folder in the game `_retail_` directory
+- Run game and play a custom game on a standard melee map.

 ## Notes
 - Advanced Melee AI is made to be used on 'melee' maps only so please don't try to use it on completly custom maps (e.g towerdefence), it will make no difference on such maps.
 - Custom melee maps need to be set to latest patch data.
 Open the map in the Warcraft editor, go to Scenario->Map Options-> and change "Game Data Set" to "Melee (Latest Patch)".
 - Lua maps do not appear to work.
 Open the map in the Warcraft editor, go to Scenario->Map Options-> and change "Script Language" to Jass, then install AMAI to it.
 If "Script Language" is disabled, please reset the "Trigger Editor" to its initial state.
 - You may need to run as an administrator if you have issues with maps not displaying any teams.
-- Note maps older than 1.24 will need resaving in the world editor for full 24 player support.
+- Note maps older than 1.24 will need resaving in the world editor if you want full 24 player support.

 # Build Requirements
 To build scripts from source code or to make custom changes you must install perl (via `strawberry` or `activestate`).